celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ## Overview of the proof queries

 To prove the inclusion of PayForBlob (PFB) transactions, blobs or shares, committed to in a Celestia block, we use the Celestia consensus node's RPC to query for proofs that can be verified in a Rollup settlement contract via BlobstreamX.
 In fact, when a PFB transaction is included in a block, it gets separated into a PFB transaction (without the blob), and the actual data blob that it carries.
 These two are split into shares, which are the low level constructs of a Celestia block, and saved to the corresponding Celestia block.
-Learn more about shares in the [shares specs](https://celestiaorg.github.io/celestia-app/specs/shares.html).
+Learn more about shares in the
+[shares specs](https://celestiaorg.github.io/celestia-app/specs/shares.html).

-The two diagrams below summarize how a single share, which can contain a PFD transaction, or a part of the rollup data that was posted using a PFB, is committed to in BlobstreamX.
+The two diagrams below summarize how a single share, which can contain a PFB transaction, or a part of the rollup data that was posted using a PFB, is committed to in Blobstream X.

 The share is highlighted in green. `R0`, `R1` etc, represent the respective row and column roots, the blue and pink gradients are erasure encoded data.
 More details on the square layout can be found
 [in the data square layout](https://github.com/celestiaorg/celestia-app/blob/v1.1.0/specs/src/specs/data_square_layout.md) and
 [data structures](https://github.com/celestiaorg/celestia-app/blob/v1.1.0/specs/src/specs/data_structures.md#erasure-coding)